 Theatres near Soho

 London's theatre scene is primarily focused around the West End.
-See West End musicals, classic plays and comedies when they're all back in action.
+Take your pick from an incredible lineup of West End musicals, classic plays and comedies.

 - A number of Soho theatres – such as the Prince Edward Theatre and the Prince of Wales Theatre – have been entertaining visitors for a very long time.